Client Submits Request

 The marketing manager reaches out to the client to conduct a pre-job brief.
 The client describes the project objective, audience, due date, quantity, and other pertinent information.
 This upfront discussion will include a review of standard production times for the deliverable(s).

 Marketing Creates Schedule

-The marketing manager creates a project schedule beginning with delivery and working backward.
+The marketing manager creates a project schedule beginning with delivery and working backward, based on standard production times.
 The marketing manager shares key dates with the client so both parties are working to the same schedule.
 Missed commitments at any point can delay the delivery date.

 Client Provides Content